 - It is important to organize your schedule in a way that works best for you!
-Consider the following before meeting with your advisor: - ✓ Check MyAkron for your registration dates so that you can schedule your classes as soon as they are open to you. - ✓ Should you schedule breaks between classes?
-This is especially helpful if extended time on testing is one of your accommodations. - ✓ When do you function your best?
-You may want to schedule classes at a certain time of day due to medication or other reasons. - ✓ Should you limit the number of "heavy" reading, math-related, or writing-intensive courses that you take at the same time?
-Try to balance your schedule so that it works best for you. - ✓ How important is the specific location of each of your classes? - ✓ Is it best for you to take a full or part-time course load?
+Consider the following before meeting with your advisor: - ✓ Check MyAkron for your registration dates so you can schedule your classes as soon as they are open. - ✓ Should you schedule breaks between classes?
+Breaks between classes are especially helpful if extended time on testing is one of your accommodations or if you have specific transportation needs. - ✓ When do you function your best?
+You may want to schedule classes at a certain time of day due to medication or other reasons. - ✓ Should you limit the number of "heavy" reading, math-related, or writing-intensive courses you take at the same time?
+Try to balance your schedule so it works best for you.